luisdelaye/Mexstrain/README.md

 ### Collect data

 First collect the data.
-Go to the latest global analysis provided by [Nextstrain](https://nextstrain.org/ncov/global), scroll to the bottom of the page, select 'DOWNLOAD DATA' and then 'DOWNLOAD ALL METADATA (TSV)'.
-You will get a file named nextstrain_ncov_global_metadata.tsv.
+Go to the latest global analysis provided by [Nextstrain](https://nextstrain.org/ncov/global), scroll to the bottom of the page, select 'DOWNLOAD DATA' and then 'ACKNOWLEDGEMENTS (TSV)'.
+You will get a file named nextstrain_ncov_gisaid_global_acknowledgements.tsv.

 Next, go to [GISAID](https://www.gisaid.org) and download all fasta sequences (sequences.fasta) and asociated metadata (metadata.tsv).
 You will find these files in 'Downloads -> Downoads packages'.
 Also download Spike protein sequences in FASTA format (spikeprot####.fasta).
 You can find these sequences in 'Downloads -> Alignment and proteins'.